wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/power-bi/dax-power-bi-solve-problems/includes/create-calculations-scale-measure.md

 > [!div class="mx-imgBorder"]
 > [![Screenshot showing the Load option highlighted.](../media/desktop-load.png)](../media/desktop-load.png#lightbox)

-Switch to **Model** view, and notice that the table isn’t related to any other model table.
-(If the table isn’t visible, you might need to change the zoom level or scroll horizontally.)
+Switch to **Model** view, and notice that the table isn't related to any other model table.
+(If the table isn't visible, you might need to change the zoom level or scroll horizontally.)

 > [!div class="mx-imgBorder"]
 > [![Screenshot shows the Scale table in the model diagram.
 It has two columns: Factor and Scale.](../media/scale-table.png)](../media/scale-table.png#lightbox)

-You’ll use this table to scale measure values, so you won’t need to propagate filters to other tables.
+You'll use this table to scale measure values, so you won't need to propagate filters to other tables.

 To ensure that the scale options sort in a logical order, in the diagram, select the **Scale** column.
 In the **Properties** pane, expand the **Advanced** section and then set the **Sort by column** dropdown list to **Factor**.